jasonsturges/openfl-haxe-benchmark/README.md

 ##### Add Tests to Test Suites

 To add tests to your test suite, add a subclass of `AbstractTest` to your `tests` array of your test suite.
 For example, to call a method on your test suite, use `MethodTest`:

         tests = [
-            new MethodTest(test1, null, "Test Function 1", 0, 1, "Execute function `test1` from this class"),
-            new MethodTest(test2, null, "Test Function 2", 0, 1, "Execute function `test2` from this class")
+            new MethodTest(test1, null, "Execute function `test1()` from this class"), new MethodTest(test2, null, "Execute function `test2()` from this class") ];
-        ];

 Above, two tests are defined that will call `test1()` and `test2()` functions on the test suite.